dcgadmin/pg_sqltxplain/README.md

 ## Integrations with `Pev2 Visualiser`
 Integrate Execution plan objects statistics with [PEV2 visualiser](https://github.com/dalibo/pev2) a graphical vizualization of a PostgreSQL execution plan.

-With any of the options mentioned previously, we can choose to get underlying stats of Objects and integrate it with PEV2.
+With any of the options mentioned previously, we can choose to get underlying stats of Objects with auto integrated it with PEV2.
 Internally it use two sql file to generate couple of html report as we are using iframe html tag to take care of different stylesheet.

+Please note that we will need to share both generated HTML files.

 ```
 PGPASSWORD=********* psql -h <<PostgresHost>> -U <<PGuser>> -d <<Databases>>  -q -v ON_ERROR_STOP=1 -f explain_dalibo.sql -f stats_via_explain_analyze_with_dalibo.sql